baotuyloan1/testing-spring-boot/testing-java-junit5/README.md

   - TestInfo: Provides information about the test name, method, test class, test tags
   - RepetitionInfo: Provides information about the test repetition
   - TestReporter: Allows you to publish runtime information for test reporting.

+# Mockito

+Mockito is the most popular mocking framework for testing Java Mocks (also known as Test Doubles) are alternatve implementations of objects to replace real objects in tests.
+Works well with Dependency Injection
+For the class under test, injected dependencies can be mocks.

+## Types of Mocks (aka Test Doubles)

+Dummy: Object used just to get the code to compile.

+Fake: An object that has an implementation, but not production ready.

+Stub: An obbject with pre-defined answers to method calls.

+Mock: An object with pre-defined answers to method calls, and has expections of execution.
+Can throw an exception if an expected invocation is detected.

+Spy: In Mockito Spies are Mock like wrappers around the actual object.

+## Important Terminology

+Verify:  Used to verify number of times a mocked method has been called.

+Argument Matcher: Matches arguments passed to Mocked Method & will allow or disallow

+Argyment Captor:  Captures argument passed to a Mocked Method.
+Allows you to perform assertions of what was passed into method.

+## Mockito Annorations

+@Mock: Used to create a mock

+@Spy:  Used to create a spy.

+@InjectMocks: Injkkect mocks/spys into a class under test.

+@Captor: Captures arguments to Mock.

+## Initializing mock

+There are 3 ways to initialize a mock

+1. Inline: Map mapMock = mock(Map.class);
+2. Annotation: @Mock; MockitoAnnotations.initMocks(this);
+3. JUnit Extention: @Mock; @ExtendWith(MockitoExtension.class)